Azure/Azure-Landing-Zones/docs/content/accelerator/startermodules/terraform-platform-landing-zone/_index.md

 The `custom_replacements` variable builds on the built-in replacements to provide user defined replacements that can be used throughout your configuration.
 This reduces the complexity of the configuration file by allowing re-use of names and other definitions that may be repeated throughout the configuration.

 There are 4 layers of replacements that can be built upon to provide the level of flexibility you need.
-The order of precendence determines which other replacements can be used to build your replacement.
+The order of precedence determines which other replacements can be used to build your replacement.
 For example a 'Name' replacement can be used to build a 'Resource Group Identifier' replacement, but a 'Resource Group Identifier' replacement cannot be used to build a 'Name' replacement.

 The layers and precedence order is: